haihoang1993/test-backend/README.md

 * docker-compose build
 * docker-compose up
 * Go http://127.0.0.1:3600 to check working.

+## Automation to deploy
+* Build an automation deploy when commit code to branch Main

 ## Connect mongodb
 - Copy .env-example to .env, then update correct